1coderookie/KobraGoNeoInsights/docs/hardware/other.md

 ![Sunlu left side](../assets/images/enclosure_Sunlu_left-side_web.jpg)

-I personally use this enclosure for the Kobra Neo I use for printing PLA.
-When printing, I completely open it.
-When not printing, this enclosure acts as a nice protection against dust and hairs of my cats.
+I personally used this enclosure for one of my Kobra Neos which I use for only printing PLA.
+When printing, I completely opened it.
+When not printing, this enclosure acted as a protection against dust and hairs of my cats.
+However, due to the fact that the following enclosure from SainSmart is just so much better, I ended up getting more of those and stowed away this thin generic one in my closet.

 **SainSmart "Upgraded Large Volume 3D Printer Enclosure"**
 The size of this tent style enclosure from SainSmart one is about 54x62x72cm.